usabilla/usabilla-u4a-android-sdk/README.md

 }
 ```

+If you have ProGuard enabled you will have to add this line to your ProGuard configuration:

+'''-keep public class com.usabilla.sdk.ubform.eventengine.TargetingOptionsModel'''

 ## Initialization
 The Usabilla SDK should first of all be initialized using the **initialize** method in one of its four versions: